Shocker Parking FAQ

 Yes.
-Residents of Shocker Hall and The Flats at WSU must purchase a regular student ePermit allowing them to park in any green or yellow-and-green-striped lots.
+Residents of Shocker Hall, The Flats and The Suites at WSU must purchase a regular student ePermit allowing them to park in any green or yellow-and-green-striped lots.

 Maybe.
 WSU is an ePermit-only parking environment from 7 a.m. to 5 p.m. on weekdays when school is in session (With the exception of the RSC parking garage, which is enforced 24/7).
 WSU uses License Plate Recognition technology to enforce parking.

 Visitors to campus during the enforcement period may park without an ePermit for four days during the academic year (July-June).
 On your fifth visit to campus during the year, you'll need to purchase an ePermit at the link below.
 Visitors may purchase either single-day ePermits for $5 or frequent visitor ePermits.
 Visitors may park in the RSC parking garage for $1.50 per hour.